 (2) SEI Administrator Endorsement

-(a) Awarded upon demonstration of the subject matter and skill requirements set forth in 603 CMR 7.14(2)(b) through one of the following:
+(a) SEI Administrator Endorsement is to be awarded upon demonstration of the subject matter and skill requirements set forth in 603 CMR 7.14(2)(b) through one of the following:

 Successful completion of a Department-approved course of study for administrators specific to sheltered English instruction.
 The Department will issue guidelines to govern approval of this course of study.